51Degrees/documentation/src/examples/customelement/onpremise.md

         throw new NotImplementedException();
     }

-    protected override void ProcessEngine(IFlowData data, IAgeData aspectData) {
+    protected override void ProcessEngine(IFlowData data, IStarSignData aspectData) {
         DateTime zero = new DateTime(1, 1, 1);
         // Cast aspectData to AgeData so the 'setter' is available.
-        AgeData ageData = (AgeData)aspectData;
+        StarSignData starSignData = (StarSignData)aspectData;

         if (data.TryGetEvidence("date-of-birth", out DateTime dateOfBirth))
         {
-            // "date-of-birth" is there, so set the age and star sign. ageData.Age = (zero + (DateTime.Now - dateOfBirth)).Year - 1;
-            var monthAndDay = new DateTime(1, dateOfBirth.Month, dateOfBirth.Day);
+            // "date-of-birth" is there, so set the star sign. var monthAndDay = new DateTime(1, dateOfBirth.Month, dateOfBirth.Day);
             foreach (var starSign in _starSigns)
             {
                 if (monthAndDay > starSign.Start &&
                     monthAndDay < starSign.End)
                 {
-                    ageData.StarSign = starSign.Name;
+                    starSignData.StarSign = starSign.Name;
                     break;
                 }
             }
         }
         else
         {
-            // "date-of-birth" is not there, so set the properties to defaults. ageData.Age = -1;
+            // "date-of-birth" is not there, so set the star sign to unknown. starSignData.StarSign = "Unknown";
-            ageData.StarSign = "Unknown";
         }
     }